 LITTLE ACTS OF IMPACT

 Reuse is one way of making sure our stuff lives on to do good.
-But are there other ways to give your stuff a chance of a new start?
+But are there other ways to make an impact?
 Yes babes, thanks for asking.

 Buy well made stuff once.
 Just say no to stuff you don’t love and that doesn’t love you back.
 Shop the classics, the simple and well-made stuff.
-Choose the Paris of the Blender world, and not the Paris Hilton.
+Choose the Paris of the Blender world, not the Paris Hilton.
 You’ll thank us.

-Join a Men’s or (Wo)men’s Shed, sister.
+Join a Men’s or Women’s Shed, sister.
 Stitch those holes up.
 Sew a button back on it babe.
 Goddarn it, learn to darn it.
 There’s about a gazillion ways you can fix the stuff you have.

-Multiply the good stuff we have by sharing and reusing.
+Multiply the good stuff you have by sharing and reusing.
 Find multiple functions for your stuff.
 Buy secondhand first.
 Sell your gear, give it away, donate it.
 Use a tool share, a car share, a house share (if you’re feeling brave).
 Sharing is caring and it's good for you, and your community.